Research and Public Projects

 This year the course (seminar + lab) was taught remotely.
 Students made short films centering around stories about specific characters: a grand mother remembering her life in Oaxaca while cooking costilla de puerco en mole rojo; a flowershop owner in Union City navigating the pandemic; a young visual artist from Elizabeth talking candid about life and societal expectations, a Dominican daughter who never had learned how to cook, and a young women pondering what it means for her family to embody both Afrolatinx and Boricua identities.

-In January of 2016, the Rutgers community was informed about the approval of the name change of the Department of Latino and Hispanic Caribbean Studies into Department of Latino and Caribbean Studies.
-This recent change of name is part of a gradual evolution of the faculty and curriculum of the department, which was originally dedicated to the study of Puerto Ricans in the U.S. The Department wants to celebrate its present and future by studying its origins and history.
-Our team of undergraduate students and faculty investigators will help us research and curate the historical archive of our department and to conduct research about LatinX and Caribbean students at Rutgers, New Brunswick and/or or New Jersey.
+In 2016, the Rutgers community was informed about the approval of the name change of the Department of Latino and Hispanic Caribbean Studies into Department of Latino and Caribbean Studies.
+This recent change of name is part of a gradual evolution of the faculty and curriculum of the department, which was originally dedicated to the study of Puerto Ricans in the U.S. The Department celebrates its present and future by studying its origins and history.
+Our team of undergraduate students and faculty investigators will research and curate the historical archive of our department and further research Latinx and Caribbean students at Rutgers, in New Brunswick, and elsewhere in New Jersey.

 Latinos make up nearly twenty percent of the Garden State’s population.
 Professor Lilia Fernandez and Rutgers students have spent several summers exploring and documenting this population’s history through the Latino New Jersey History Project, a student-led, community-based research project.
 Launched by Professor Fernandez in 2016, the project aims to document the histories of New Jersey’s diverse Latino/a communities by identifying archival materials and conducting oral histories with local residents.
 Since summer 2017, Rutgers undergraduate and graduate students have been receiving training, doing preliminary research, and conducting oral histories with community members in Central and Northern New Jersey.
 They have gathered census data, created maps, and produced the following Story Maps and short videos below.
 These tell the stories of individuals who migrated from Latin America or trace the growth of entire ethnic groups in the Garden State.
 Others reveal how certain towns have changed demographically over the past four decades and how Latinos/as have contributed to the state’s rich heritage.